Sepsis, which is sometimes referred to as septicaemia or blood poisoning, is a potentially life-threatening bodily response to an infection.

 Making a sepsis misdiagnosis claim for compensation with Thompsons Solicitors

 Our medical negligence specialists have extensive experience in supporting clients who have suffered due to a missed or delayed sepsis diagnosis.
 Whether you or a loved one was affected, we are here to secure the compensation you deserve.
-For free, confidential, no obligation legal advice about your potential sepsis medical negligence claim, please call us today on 0800 0 224 224 or fill out our simple Start a Claim form.
+For free, confidential, no obligation legal advice about your potential sepsis medical negligence claim, please call us today on 0800 0 224 224 or fill out our simple online claim form.